Freight Shipping from New Orleans to Memphis

 How much does it cost to ship freight from New Orleans to Memphis?

-Full truckload (FTL) rates from New Orleans, LA to Memphis, TN currently range from $1,004-$1,238 for a standard dry van load over the 467-mile route.
+Full truckload (FTL) rates from New Orleans, LA to Memphis, TN currently range $1,004-$1,238 (roughly $2.16-$2.65 per mile over 467 miles).
 LTL shipments typically cost $457-$797 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from New Orleans to Memphis?

-Standard FTL transit from New Orleans to Memphis is approximately 8 hrs by truck over 467 miles.
+Standard FTL transit from New Orleans to Memphis is approximately 8 hrs by truck over 467 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for New Orleans to Memphis freight?